 Last Week's Headlines

-- In the week ended October 7, the advance figure for initial claims for unemployment insurance was 243,000, a decrease of 15,000 from the previous week's level, which was revised down by 2,000.
-The advance insured unemployment rate dropped slightly to 1.3%.
-The advance number of those receiving unemployment insurance during the week ended September 30 was 1,889,000, a decrease of 32,000 from the previous week's revised level.
+- In the week ended January 6, initial claims for unemployment insurance was 261,000, an increase of 11,000 from the previous week's level.
+The advance insured unemployment rate dipped to 1.3%.
+The advance number of those receiving unemployment insurance benefits during the week ended December 30 was 1,867,000, a decrease of 35,000 from the prior week's level, which was revised down by 12,000.
 This is the lowest level for insured unemployment since December 29, 1973, when it was 1,805,000.

 Eye on the Week Ahead